Home

 Growing Hot Peppers and Chiles

-Growing hot peppers is one of my favorite garden tasks.
-The plants are easy to grow and have this beautiful fountain shape that makes them a perfect fit in any edible landscape.
+Growing hot peppers is even easier than growing bell peppers.
+The plants are larger, more robust, and have this beautiful fountain shape that makes them a perfect fit in any edible landscape.

 Growing Hot Peppers—'Bulgarian Carrot' 1